 Before you start - I’d highly recommend you make a backup of your entire site.
-It is a crucial action for your website to be safe in case of a virus, major error, or any other third party unwelcomed interaction.
+It is a crucial action for your website to be safe in case of a virus, major error, or any other third-party unwelcomed interaction.

 You can back up your site using WordPress backup plugins such as All-in-One WP Migration, Updraft Plus, Duplicator, BackUpBuddy, and many others available on the Internet.
 Use Google search to find the best suited to your needs.

-If you are not sure where to start, read this in-depth post of how to backup and never lose your WordPress that teaches you the basics and must-do actions in order to keep your site well protected from any data loss.
+If you are not sure where to start, read this in-depth post on how to backup and never lose your WordPress that teaches you the basics and must-do actions in order to keep your site well protected from any data loss.

 Once that's done, you are safe to go further into the process of moving one site to another.
 Let the further information move you towards the process of moving your site to another location with an easy and transparent flow!